Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Plant evolution & pollinator game.md

 **Horsetails** – Had a hollow stem surrounded by a ring of vascular tissue, were therefore light.
 Still survive today, but are much smaller than their ancestors (2)

 **Spore producing ferns** – have proper complex leaves.
 Bracken, seen in most woodlands, is the most successful and widespread of all vascular plants.
 Reproduction is still water dependent.
 (3)
-_Then evolved all the seed plants!_
+_Then evolved all the seed plants!_ (note that the first ferns evolved before the angiosperms but fern radiation to the diversity we see today happened after)

 **Seed ferns** – now extinct, but different to their surviving spore producing ancestors.
 See the fossils for examples, note the different leave shapes.